Bringing a Torah lens to the world, and a Torah voice to our Leadership—in thought and in action.

-Two areas that we have focused on in particular in recent years are Climate Change and Disabilities Accommodations.
+Three areas that we have focused on in particular in recent years are Climate Change, Disabilities, and LGBTQ+.
 We strive to raise public awareness of these urgent issues by launching a range of communal initiatives.

 The Torah that we learn must always be in conversation with the world that we live in, and if these conversations are not happening on their own, then we must be the ones to begin them.
 Learning brings about teaching, and teaching brings about action.